For most sites, mobile traffic is a majority of total traffic, and smooth navigation for mobile users is critical.

-We decided to test the hamburger icon, and came up with these challengers based on what other people had tested (we tried to innovate as well, but couldn’t come up with a totally new, better icon).
+We decided to test the hamburger icon and came up with three challengers based on what other people had tested:

-In addition to these we added one variation where we made the “hamburger + menu” icon pink (one of the colors on the website, not chosen randomly – the idea was to draw more attention to the icon via color).
+In addition to these, we added a variation.
+We made the “hamburger + menu” icon pink, which was one of the site colors, not chosen randomly.
+The idea was to draw more attention to the icon via color.

 (Click to enlarge)

-Key outcome: All 4 treatments brought in more revenue than the control.
-Not clicks, engagement or other soft metrics.
-Dollars.
+The key outcome?
+All 4 treatments brought in more revenue than the control.
+Not clicks, engagement, or other soft metrics—dollars.

-This outcome is worth an extra couple of hundred thousand dollars / year.
+This outcome is worth an extra couple of hundred thousand dollars per year.
 Not too shabby for just switching out the icon.

 This was the winner:

-We ran a 3-week long follow-up test as well, testing other alternatives, but failed to move the needle (winner of the 1st test remained best):
+We ran a three-week follow-up test as well (to test alternatives), but we failed to move the needle.
+The winner of the first test remained the best.

 Why is the hamburger icon confusing (to some?)

 Well, do you think it’s clear and obvious?
 Probably not.
 The icon was designed in 1990 for a whole different world.
-Just carrying it over to today does not make a lot of sense.
+Just carrying it over to today doesn’t make a lot of sense.

-While it is ubiquitous these days, not everyone is savvy enough to understand it.
+While it’s ubiquitous, not everyone is savvy enough to get it.
 So imagine that you’ve never seen the icon.
-Or maybe you’ve seen similar icons, like these:
+Or you’ve seen similar icons, like these:

 These icons are: